gewarren/cleanrepo/README.md

   -p, --orphaned_images      Use this option to find orphaned .png files.

-  -i, --orphaned_includes    Use this option to find orphaned INCLUDE files.
+  -i, --orphaned_includes    Use this option to find orphaned INCLUDE files (looks in folders named 'includes' or '\_shared').

   -g, --delete               (Default: False) Set to true to delete orphaned markdown or .png files.